Middelen Meter

 • The main app dashboard on day 1 of 7, displaying the text “Vandaag” above a central pink plus icon and a large blue button that reads “NIETS GEDRONKEN DE HELE DAG” to quickly log a sober day.

-• Three variations of the daily dashboard interface: the left shows logged alcohol entries (1 light beer and 4 glasses of wine), the centre shows the “sober today” button for alcohol, and the right shows a cigarette tracking screen confirming “Vandaag niets gerookt” with a smiley face.
+• Three variations of the daily dashboard interface: the left shows logged alcohol entries (1 light beer and 4 glasses of wine), the centre shows a pop-up screen with a reminder to accurately log all parts of the previous day, and the right shows a pink congratulations screen with a smiley face for not drinking today.

 The result